lenatran/japan_hostels/README.md

-## Basic visualizations using Matplotlib charts
+## Basic Visualizations using Matplotlib Charts
 - Tokyo, Osaka, and Kyoto are the top three cities for hostel counts which comes to no surprise with those cities being the top tourist destinations in Japan.